-- If you are familiar with all of these, contact your instructor for an alternate assignment. - Some of the modules will refer to using your product in a "lesson" or to create the project on your "selected curriculum topic". - Remember that these modules were written with the master's level LME courses in mind where they are creating • these technology projects for a specific purpose.
+- If you are familiar with all of these, contact your instructor for an alternate assignment. - Some of the modules will refer to using your product in a "lesson" or to create the project on your "selected curriculum topic". - Remember that these modules were written with the master's level LME courses in mind where they are creating these technology projects for a specific purpose.
 In this class you should create them for any authentic, curricular topic (not about a life event like a wedding or your last vacation). - Create a model product like you would like for your pupils to produce.
 You are not creating a teaching product. - The module may tell you a different place to submit your project.
-For this class, you should embed your project on your Blog Website on the LME 737 Technology Projects page.
+For this class, you should embed your project on your Website on the LME 737 Technology Projects page. - All modules have a scoring rubric as the basis for your evaluation of each module project.

-Choice of other Technology Skill modules: DO NOT complete a module you completed in another class.
+Choice of other Technology Skill modules:

+DO NOT complete a module you completed in another class.
+You are NOT required to submit the worksheet but it is recommended that you use the planning tools on the worksheet.
-- 1. TS-3 Create a Blog Website

-- 2. TS-4: Digital Storytelling
+- 1. TS-3 Create a Google Sites Website (Use this module to create your Google Site if you have not done this in another LITE class OR to use it to update your existing Google Site for the LITE or ICTE program)

-- 3. TS-7: Spreadsheets
+- 2. TS-7: Spreadsheets

-- 4. TS-11: Screencasting
+- 3. TS-11: Screencasting

-- 5. TS-12: Infographics
+- 4. TS-12: Infographics

-- 6. TS-15: Databases
+- 5. TS-15: Databases

+- 6. TS-19: Animation

-- 7. TS-18: Augmented Reality
+- 7. TS-21: eMagazine

-- 8. TS-19: Animation
+- 8. TS-22: Interactive Timeline

-- 9. TS-20: Coding
+- 9. TS-23: Interactive eBook

-- 10. TS-21: eMagazine
+- 10. TS-24: Google Earth Tourbuilder

+- 11. TS-25: DIY Digital Breakout Game

+- 12. TS-26: Interactive Video

+- 13. TS-27: Alternative Presentation Tools